Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks

 \section{Discussion}

-In our work we have presented AT-DPT -- a method to adversarially train the DPT to robustify it against reward poisoning attacks.
-This is done via simultaneously training the attacker, minimizing the underlying environment rewards, and the victim, optimizing for the optimal actions from the poisoned data.
-By showing extensive evaluations on the bandit and MDP setting we demonstrated AT-DPT has the ability to recover optimal actions from the poisoned data.
+\textbf{Significance.} The key contribution of this work is the setup itself -- a set of provided ingredients which lead to test-time adversarial robustness, which has not been considered in prior work.
+This is done via simultaneously training a population of attackers minimizing the underlying environment rewards, and the victim optimizing for the optimal actions from the poisoned data.
+By showing extensive evaluations in the bandit and MDP setting we demonstrated that adversarial training can work for in-context RL, showing generalization across different attacks (incl.\ adaptive).

-We see that by training the DPT with poisoned rewards in the context leads to behavior that is robust against these perturbations.
-Similarly, within the text domain \citet{cheng2024iclnoisy} find that pretraining a transformer with noisy labels works well against that type of perturbation.
+Our approach significantly outperforms baselines that do not account for the multi-task structure (e.g., \Cref{tab:linear_bandit_results}, by more than 90\%).
+We believe there are two reasons.
+First, the algorithm can use an informed prior over the distribution of tasks, making corruption schemes that are implausible according to the prior ineffective.
+Second, the algorithm can be thought of as posterior sampling that uses ``corrected'' posterior, which accounts for the corruption process.